sirandreww/operate_first_prometheus_data/README.md

 3. Memory-usage percentage data for each node using this Prometheus query `node_memory_Active_bytes/ node_memory_MemTotal_bytes*100`.

+### data_merger.py

+This script takes the data in the format above and merges it in a way that would allow learning models to run on the data.
+The merging process take into account that some hours may have been missed when fetching for months, and leaves csv files that have continuous hours only.

+Each of these csv files can then be used for time series forecasting.

 ## Why are we doing this?

 The project is part of a project in intelligent system at the "Technion - Israel Institute of Technology".